Growdeatechnology/Di_sulphide_bond/README.md

  fig. 3: Scatter plot of normalized value (target value) against sequence length

 Normalized values seemed to be suitaible for model training and hence was used for further processes.

  ## Encoder and Model

 The protein sequences present in training dataset were encodded before they were feeded to the model.
+Protein sequences were encoded using One Hot Encoding and a CNN based regression model was prepared for prediction of number of disulfide bonds.
+Model was validated using test data, fig. 4 represent the regression plot between predicted data and sequence length.
+Another plot, shown in fig. 5 was plotted without outliers.

 ![image](https://github.com/Growdeatechnology/Di_sulphide_bond/assets/72397529/f65c5bc4-c4be-4749-af25-6b8a7d190bbc)